CraigPhillips/euler-project/README.md

 To follow any of the instructions below, you will first need to install this project's dependencies:

-1. Clone this repository and open a command prompt to the resulting directory.
+1. Clone this repository and open a command prompt to the resulting directory
 1. Run `npm i` to retrieve all dependencies

 ## Running solutions to individual problems